alma-connect/techblog/_posts/2014-04-05-alma-connect-todos.markdown

 Authentication and authorization are two very different things.
 A lot of things can be controlled by authorization, but not everything.
 When there are different types of users with different needs they should have dedicated views for them.
 A composable data api for these views must be inplace before building the view on top of it.

 We are thinking of implementing end points pertaining to each feature or module using the [grape](https://github.com/intridea/grape) gem family.
-We would be able to build composable robust APIs which can be mounted and multiple endpoints like: user, admin, recruiter.
+We would be able to build composable robust APIs which can be mounted at multiple endpoints like: user, admin, recruiter.
 I really like the approach grape has taken.

 # <a name="decouple-frontend">Decoupling frontend from backend</a>